 - every child is a unique child, who is constantly learning and can be resilient, adaptable, confident and self-assured - children learn to be strong and independent through positive relationships - children learn and develop well in enabling environments, in which their experiences respond to their individual needs, there is a strong partnership between practitioners and parents and which are safe and promote positive health and well-being - children develop and learn in different ways and at different rates.
-The framework covers the education and care of all children, including children with special educational needs and disabilities.3
+The framework covers the education and care of all children, including children with special educational needs and disabilities.

-Early Years Registration and Inspection Service;
+Early Years Quality Assurance;

-- all Early Years Providers must be registered with the Registration and Inspection Service, the setting and staff are re-registered every two years - the registration and inspection team are responsible for inspecting all early years providers, services and activities to ensure compliance with the Children (Child Minders and Day Care Providers) Ordinance 2015 - successful application and compliance by Early Years providers allows registration with HSC and for providers, services and activities to operate - will undertake inspections following the policy on Inspection for Improvement and the Enforcement Policy
+- all Childminders must be registered with the States Early Years Team every two years - the States Early Years Team are responsible for inspecting all early years childminders, services and activities to ensure compliance with the Children (Child Minders and Day Care Childminders) Ordinance 2015 - the States Early Years Team will support successful applications and compliance by Childminders to operate, which allows registration with HSC - the States Early Years Team will undertake inspections following the policy on Inspection for Improvement and the Enforcement - Policy available on the States website at www.gov.gg